polterguy/phosphorusfive-dox/chapter-2.md

 In our example above, we have an **[onclick]** Ajax event for our button.
 This will create an *"onclick"* DOM event handler for us, which when raised, will create an Ajax request, going towards our server, invoking its lambda.

 Such lambda collections, as the one we have declared inside of our **[onclick]** event handler, is often referred to as *"lambda objects"*, or simply *"lambda"*.
-Lambda objects are stored logic, which are executed, whenever some condition is being met - Or we wish to for some reasons execute our lambda.
+Lambda objects are stored functionality, which are executed, whenever some condition is being met - Or we wish to for some reasons execute our lambda.
 The simplicity in declaring such *"lambda objects"*, is the reason why Hyperlambda got its name.

 The *"lambda"* above, simply invokes **[p5.web.widgets.property.set]**, with the ID of *"bar"*, and an **[innerValue]** argument of *"Hello World"*.
 This simply changes the **[innerValue]** property of our *"bar"* widget, to whatever HTML we pass in as the value of our **[innerValue]** argument.

 ## Additional studying, video tutorial

 If you still struggle with some of the parts we walked through in this chapter, you might benefit from watching [this video](https://www.youtube.com/watch?v=O9ek7JH7Ptw), where we play around with the **[create-widget]** Active Event.
-In this video we demonstrate how to parametrize our **[create-widget]** invocation, to create whatever HTML we need to create.
-In addition, we will associate our widget with Ajax events on the server, and do some basic changes to the state of our page, from within our Ajax event handlers.
+In this video we demonstrate how to parametrize our **[create-widget]** invocation, to create whatever HTML we want to create.
+In addition, we will associate Ajax events with our widget, and do some basic changes to the state of our page, from within our Ajax event handlers.
+These Ajax events, creates an Ajax request, going to our server, where it evaluates our lambda object associated with our Ajax event.

 In case you are reading this book in paper format, you can find links to the videos referred to in this chapter below.